Overload-Technologies/Showroom/README.md

 Pressing `[ALT]` will lock/unlock the mouse cursor.

 ## Other scenes
-In these scenes, you can hold the mouse left button to rotate the camera, and use the mouse wheel to zoom in and out.
+In these scenes, you can hold the mouse right button to rotate the camera, and use the mouse wheel to zoom in and out.

 # Screenshots
 ## [1] Sponza